-About the Faces from our Town project
+About the Faces From Our Town workshops

-Individuals chosen for the portraits are carefully selected by each school community, a palawa adviser, The Tasmanian Art Teachers Association (TATA), the Students Against Racism group, the Migrant Resource Centre, the Department for education of students and young people, the participating schools and local councils.
+Individuals chosen for the portraits are carefully selected by each school community, a palawa adviser, The Tasmanian Art Teachers Association (TATA), the Students Against Racism group, the Migrant Resource Centre, the Department for Education of Students and Young People, the participating schools and local councils.

 Major themes and goals examined through the final portraits include promoting equality, the value of multiculturalism and immigration, combating racism and discrimination, promoting empathy and compassion and adding to community cohesion.